kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 **Part 1, Run Config Server, Eureka, and the word servers**

 1. Let's make a fresh start: stop all of the services that you may have running from previous exercises.
-If using an IDE you may also wish to close all of the projects that are not related to "lab-5".
+If using an IDE you may also wish to close all of the projects that are not related to "lab-5" or "common".

-2. Start the lab-5-config-server and the lab-5-eureka-server.
-These are versions of what you created in the last few chapters.
+2. Start the common-config-server and the common-eureka-server.
+These are versions of what you created and used in the last few chapters.

 3. Start 5 separate copies of the lab-5-word-server, using the profiles "subject", "verb", "article", "adjective", and "noun".
 There are several ways to do this, depending on your preference:
   - If you wish to build the project into a JAR using Maven, open separate command prompts in the target director and run these commands: